acfriday/caesar-cipher-python/README.md

 `dencoded_message = dencode(message, substitution)`

-`print(dencoded_message)`

-`Output: "SECRET"`
+`print(dencoded_message) == "SECRET"`

 ## Print Table

-The print_table function generates and returns a formatted string representing the full alphabet and its corresponding cipher based on the programs current shift value.
+The print_table function generates and returns a formatted string representing the full alphabet and its corresponding cipher based on the programs currently provided shift value.

 #### Inputs